 Professional European and N American developers charge between £300 (about $450, €330) and £650 (about $980, €720) per day.
 The variation in price depends on experience, whether freelance or small mobile company.
 Hence, the cost of an average project will be of the order of tens of thousands of pounds, dollars or Euros.
 Double to treble the cost if you are developing via a media agency or other intermediary.
 Reduce the cost by a factor or four to five if you are willing to offshore to typically Russia or India.

-Consider accelerators but be aware, outside the US, that relatively few (e.g. 0.01% in the UK) of companies go this route and any financial incentives are usually too small to take the company through the accelerator scheme.
+Consider accelerators for funding but be aware, outside the US, that relatively few (e.g. 0.01% in the UK) of companies go this route and any financial incentives are usually too small to take the company through the accelerator scheme.

 Consider that most apps also need ongoing development beyond that initially envisaged.